metomi/rose/sphinx/tutorial/cylc/furthertopics/suicide-triggers.rst

    make_cake_mixture => bake_cake => sell_cake

 There is a 50% chance that the cake will turn out fine, and a 50% chance that it will get burnt.
-In this case that we burn the cake the workflow gets stuck.
+In the case that we burn the cake the workflow gets stuck.

 .. digraph:: Example
    :align: center